MarcusLongmuir/MinoVal/README.md

 ##Features
 * Create, store and use custom validation rules defined in MinoVal UI
 * Validate data on the backend or frontend using either Mino types or custom validation rules.
+* Create forms on the frontend using either Mino types or custom validation rules.
 * Reference field of Mino types when defining new Mino type or creating custom validation rules.